 Effective June 20, 2011, Mr. Hoffman is serving at the National Defense University as a Distinguished Research Fellow with the Institute for National Strategic Studies.
-He directs the NDU Press operations which includes the journals Joint Force Quarterly and PRISM.
+He formerly directed the NDU Press operations which includes the journals Joint Force Quarterly and PRISM.
 From August of 2009 to June 2011, he served in the Department of the Navy as a senior executive as the Senior Director, Naval Capabilities and Readiness.
 He started at National Defense University in 2011 and became a Distinguished Research Fellow in December 2016.
 He holds a Ph.D. in War Studies from King’s College London.

 Born and raised in Philadelphia, Mr. Hoffman began his public service career when he was commissioned out of the NROTC program at the University of Pennsylvania where he graduated as the Distinguished Military Graduate and was commissioned a 2ndLt, USMC.
 From 1978-1983, after graduating both the Basic School and Infantry Officer Course as an honor graduate, he served in a variety of line and staff positions in the Second and Third Marine Divisions.
 In between tours in the Fleet Marine Force, he was the Adjutant, Company Commander and Head Tactics Instructor at the School of Infantry at Camp Lejeune.